Finance

 Prerequisite: A minimum academic standing of a Sophomore or greater.
 Explores the legal and social environment in which modern business must function.
 The legal system, public and private law, and contemporary social and ethical issues are addressed.
 (Formerly 6400:220)

-BLAW:321 Business Law I (3 Credits)
+BLAW 321 Business Law I (3 Units)

 Prerequisite: completion of 64 credits.
 Discussions designed to develop legal reasoning within substantive areas of contractual obligation, agency relationships, partnerships, corporations, accountant's legal responsibility, federal securities regulation and antitrust law.
 (Formerly 6400:321)

-BLAW:322 Business Law II (3 Credits)
+BLAW 322 Business Law II (3 Units)

 Prerequisites: BLAW 321 and completion of 60 credits.
 Applications of Uniform Commercial Code in sales, commercial paper and secured transactions.
 Additional discussions include property, wills, estates, trusts, bailments, insurance, suretyship, bankruptcy, and labor law.
 (Formerly 6400:322)

-BLAW:323 International Business Law (3 Credits)
+BLAW 323 International Business Law (3 Units)

 The law and international commercial transactions.
 Among the subjects covered are sovereignty; treaties; agreements; antitrust practices; property rights; international arbitration.
 (Formerly 6400:323)